vzbrunstad/django-associations/readme.md

 Create a virtual environment using the instructions from previous challenges at `django_associations`, install Django, and then run `createdb imdb` to create the database.

 Then, set up your models with the appropriate associations.
 Use the [django documentation](https://docs.djangoproject.com/en/2.1/topics/db/examples/) to help you out.
 It is important to get comfortable reading through documentation.

-After you set up your models run `python manage.py makemigrations` and then `python manage.py migrate`.
-If you make alterations to your models you may have to rerun these two commands (or even delete your migrations folder) to update your database and get the tests to pass.
+After you set up your models run `python manage.py makemigrations <appname>` and then `python manage.py migrate`.
+If you make alterations to your models you may have to rerun these two commands to update your database and get the tests to pass.
+If your migrations get too conflicted and broken, you can start over by deleting your migrations folder.

 After you set up your models, you can run `python manage.py test`.
 If you get any error messages, let them guide you toward a solution.